 In the '90's and early 2000's, Social Media Managers and Community Managers didn't exist.
 Communication came in more traditional forms, like print collateral and newspaper/magazine ads.
 When social media began making a loud presence, businesses of all sizes realized the value of participating in the conversation on the platforms where their target audience is most pervasive.
 More common than not, companies now have people and departments dedicated to the design, development and management of digital communication.
 Some organizations, like Purina, have transformed their recruitment strategies to become primarily digital in order to maximize efficiencies but most importantly, candidate reach.
-To date, you can find Nestlé Purina Careers active on Facebook, LinkedIn, Twitter, Google+, Pinterest.
+To date, you can find Nestlé Purina Careers active on Facebook, LinkedIn, Twitter, Google+.

 Applicant Tracking Systems (ATS)

 The days of handing in a paper résumé and cover letter are long gone.
 Submitting a résumé has become a digital experience over time, as Applicant Tracking software was introduced to help streamline the recruitment process.
 Applicant Tracking Systems (ATS), sometimes referred to as Talent Management Systems (TMS), enable the electronic management of recruitment needs.
 They function similarly to Customer Relationship Management (CRM) systems, but are designed to serve as a central hub for candidate record submission and tracking, specifically for businesses with heavy applicant flow.
 Although this implies a more automated process, Purina ensures that every application that comes through our ATS is reviewed.